How is an auditory conscious percept generated

 In collaboration with the University of Otago we are looking whether obesity and alcohol addiction excessive consumption of food or alcohol induces similar neuroadaptive responses in brain reward circuitries.
 Here, we try to find evidence suggesting that obesity and alcohol addiction may share common systems-level mechanisms.

-Lab for Auditory & Integrative Neuroscience, School of Behavioral and Brain Sciences, University of Texas at Dallas © 2014
+Lab for Clinical & Integrative Neuroscience, School of Behavioral and Brain Sciences, University of Texas at Dallas © 2014